oadultradeepfield/olympliance-backend/README.md

 ### 5.2 User Endpoints

 These endpoints are used to manage admin and moderator controls, as well as user interactions for tasks such as changing passwords.
+Note that some API endpoints are protected from banner users, so they have the same accessibility as the unauthenticated users.

 | **URL**                                   | **Body**                                                                                   | **Meaning**                                          |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------ | ---------------------------------------------------- |